ThomasCoffey1122/CS410-Corp1/README.md

 # CS410-Corp1

+## Overview

-This is the github Repo for Corporation 1
+This repository hosts the web content for the Corporation 1 homepage of the CS 410-02 Introduction to Software Engineering course.